-Same study also showed equivalent implantation rates for biopsied and non-biopsied embryos, demonstrating the safety of biopsy for the purposes of genetic testing
+The same study also showed equivalent implantation rates for biopsied and non-biopsied embryos, demonstrating the safety of biopsy for genetic testing.

 BASKING RIDGE, NJ, October 14, 2019 – A non-selection study probing whether Next Generation Sequencing (NGS)-based genetic testing of embryos, known as PGT-A, correctly identifies abnormal embryos that have little chance of leading to a viable pregnancy has found that the testing is accurate, with all 50 embryos diagnosed abnormal by the testing platform having either failed to implant or led to miscarriages following transfer.

-The ongoing research, initiated in 2018 at RMA, is being presented for the first time at the annual meeting of the American Society for Reproductive Medicine (ASRM) in Philadelphia.
+The ongoing research, initiated in 2018 at RMA, is being presented for the first time at the American Society for Reproductive Medicine (ASRM) annual meeting in Philadelphia.

 Both findings are the first results available from the study, which aims to collect In Vitro Fertilization (IVF) data from 600 couples.
 Once complete, the study will be the only large-scale inquiry into the predictive value of aneuploidy diagnosis ever conducted, providing much-need evidence in the ongoing scientific debate about the reliability of genetic testing.